Poulnabrone Dolmen, The Burren, Co Clare

 AdmissionFree entry

-ParkingFree car park located beside the site (≈250 m walk to the dolmen).
-The ground is uneven; visitors with limited mobility may find the approach challenging.
+ParkingFree car park beside the site (≈250 m walk to the dolmen).
+Ground is uneven; limited space for large coaches.

 Latitude / Longitude53.048672 N, 9.140042 W